Jonlysun/DERETFound/README.md

 please refer to the solution in [here](https://github.com/huggingface/pytorch-image-models/issues/420).

 ## Offline Demo
-### User Interface for DERETFound
+### User Interface for RETFound-DE

 You can run the web interface locally by the following command:
 ```
 python app.py
 ```

 Then, you can visit the web interface at [http://127.0.0.1:7891/](http://127.0.0.1:7860/).
-You can upload your own image or use our examples to run DERETFound.
+You can upload your own image or use our examples to run RETFound-DE.

 ### Visualize with code
 We also provide a `visualize.py` to generate the **MAE reconstructed images**, **diagnostic probability** and **interpretable heatmaps**.
 Your can run the following command: